Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

-Instead, Pareto optimality is often sought.
-It is a way to allocate the diversification benefits among the participants so that no individual can improve their diversification benefit without reducing the benefit of someone else.
-Within this paper, such optimal allocation is defined by solving the optimization program

-However, an analytical solution to (\ref{pop}) is generally not available.
-Considering that the pool is used to manage the extreme risks for participants, we focus on the case where the confidence level $p$ is close to 1.
-Denote the limit diversification benefit that participant $i$ has when $p\rightarrow1$ as
+However, an analytical solution to the high-dimensional and multi-objective optimization problem (\ref{pop}) is generally not available.
+Considering that the pool is used to manage the extreme risks for participants, we focus on the case where the level $p$ is close to 1.
+Denote the diversification benefit that participant $i$ has in the limit when $p\rightarrow 1$ as

 In the following subsections, we set the attachment points in such a way that each participant asymptotically has the same tail probability at these points.
 Then we look for the optimal solution of the problem